Royal Kubo reopens in downtown Clawson

 The venerable Asian-inspired karaoke bar and restaurant has completed its move from Oak Park and is crowing over its new location on 27 E 14 Mile Road, a few doors down from the Black Lotus Brewing Co.
 The new location doubles the space to 3,500 square feet in the old Clawson Shoes building.

-The story of the Royal Kubo is one of the stranger ones about a bar in Metro Detroit.
-Once located in Royal Oak Township, it was in a section of the township that was annexed by Oak Park in recent years.
-Shortly after, Oak Park passed ordinances prohibiting Royal Kubo from conducting business.
+The story of the Royal Kubo is one of the stranger ones behind a bar in Metro Detroit.
+Once located in Royal Oak Township, that section of the township was annexed by Oak Park in recent years.
+Shortly after that, Oak Park passed ordinances prohibiting Royal Kubo from conducting business.

 “So far so good,” Santos says.
 “It’s a really nice area with a lot of young people.”